Code-Institute-Submissions/everyday-why/README.md

 *   ### Wireframes

-    Initial Wireframes developed at the start of the project are <a href="assets/images/Rex Abba-Abba Milestone Project Wireframe.pdf" download>here.</a> One difference that can be observed is that I decided to make the Downloads & Resources page into the homepage which is now called Gallery.
+    Initial Wireframes developed at the start of the project are <a href="assets/images/RexAbba-AbbaMilestoneProjectWireframe.pdf" download>here.</a> One difference that can be observed is that I decided to make the Downloads & Resources page into the homepage which is now called Gallery.
 This choice to help easy navigation and provide a more welcoming homepage with appealing images.